Last updated on: 5/30/2017 1:15:51 PM PST

-Lambda Legal, the largest legal organization in the US committed to the civil rights of gays and lesbians, wrote the following in the article "Marriage," available at www.lambdalegal.org (accessed Sep.
-12, 2012):
+Lambda Legal, the largest legal organization in the US committed to the civil rights of gays and lesbians, available at lambdalegal.org (accessed Sep.
+12, 2012), wrote:

 "Regardless of how completely their lives are intertwined or how deeply they care for each other, individuals in same-sex relationships frequently are treated like strangers under the law — and none are afforded full equality in this country.
 This unequal treatment causes concrete and devastating harm.
 It most deeply affects those with children, those with fewer financial resources, people of color, senior citizens or those with less access to education.
 In addition, the government's denial of legal statuses and protections available to different-sex couples brands lesbians and gay men as second class.
 Lambda Legal will continue to seek an end to discrimination in access to civil marriage so that same-sex couples in this country have the same choices other couples have, including whether or not to marry."

 Ted Olson, JD, former US Solicitor General under President George W. Bush and lead attorney with David Boies, JD, in challenging California's anit-gay marriage Proposition 8 in federal court, wrote the following in the Jan.
 9, 2010 Op-Ed "The Conservative Case for Gay Marriage," published in Newsweek: